seblavoie/quick-sequence/DEPLOYMENT.md

 - **Large files**: Processing happens client-side, so performance depends on user's device
 - **Memory usage**: Large images or many images may require more RAM
-- **Export time**: GIF generation can be slow for long videos with many frames

 ## Troubleshooting